hritikbhandari/nasaspaceapps2020/Delhi/README.md

-# NASA Space Apps 2020 by Hacker's Tribe Foundation
+# NASA Space Apps 2020 by Hacker's Tribe Foundation - Delhi

 Steps to ensure while uploading your project: